flix-tech/confs.tech.push/README.md

 # confs.tech.push

-Push data about tech conferences to somewhere you can read it (slack)
+A command line tool that gets tech conferences data from https://confs.tech/ and pushes it to slack.

+Also it ignores past conferences and allows you to ignore some countries.